LiJiahao-Alex/www24-rebuttal/reviewer2.md

 - VAE is the best performance obtained under grid search trials with hyperparameters such as batch size and learning rate.
 - VAE performs a grid search on each dataset separately for the best performance.
+- To show that our approach is effective, we neither perform a grid search over hyperparameters nor train with separate hyperparameters for each dataset.
 -
 - Even when the variance is considered, our method outperforms VAE in the worst case.
 -